We are at War with Covid

 Great Video on How Rosie Came to Be

 My mother was one of the Rosie the Riveter Girls.
 She built Bell P-39-Airacobras.
 We were fighting our way out of the Great Depression and into World War 2.
 My brother, Tom, was in the Army Air Corps as a flight engineer.
 He could not tell my parents where he was located.
 But my mother figured out where he was through reading books.
 She actually placed him within three miles of where he was stationed in Burma.
-He hardly talked about it when he got home but this is where he was, (You can download your books below.)
+He hardly talked about it when he got home but this is where he was.

 It used to be that when a student told me that they were starting their summer vacation, I would reply to them, “Good!
 School will no longer hinder your education.”
-What I would do is encouraging them to do was keep learning, just learn what they want to learn.
-Now the challenge to them is much greater.
-Their learning may also much greater, it just may not be part of the school currriculm.
+I would encourage them to keep learning, just learn what they want to learn.
+Now the challenge is much greater.
+Their learning may also much greater, it just may not be part of the school curriculum.

 Here are two links to how to learn from home.